HikaruTakakura/framy/README.md

 # Framy

-Framy is a command-line tool for adding frames to images.
-It allows you to specify the color and the padding of frames.
+Framy is a command-line tool that adds frames to images.

 ## Installation